Mentoring through Sophie

 College Prep: (Ages 14-19) Youth receive intensive college and life preparation including academic workshops, financial aid assistance, essay writing, college tours, community service, and field trips, along with mentorship from college education role models.
 Students meet two to three times a week during school year.
 They are given the opportunity to visit interesting NYC workplaces, hospitals, laboratories.
 Addition workshops include interview preparation, job placement, and hands on skill building.
 We help youth create goal assessments and refer them to local resources and GED programs when appropriate.

-Changing Lives through STEM
+Changing Lives through Sophie and STEM

 Science, Technology, Engineering and Math